 Add to a dipping bowl and add a pinch of cayenne pepper, some chopped parsley leaves and then drizzle with the extra virgin olive oil.

-Serve with veggie crudites or use syns for some crackers or chips.
+Serve with veggie crudites or some crackers or chips.

 Nutrition InformationYield 4 Serving Size 1 serving (¼ of the whole dip)

 Amount Per Serving Calories 88Total Fat 1.6gSaturated Fat 0.2gSodium 54.2mgCarbohydrates 18gFiber 4.8gSugar 2.5gProtein 2.8g

 Just made this as had a leftover squash and delicious!!!
 Can’t wait to tuck in with veggies for my evening snack.
 Even hubby is converted rather than fat laden shop bought hummus.
 Thank you.
 Keep the recipes coming.
 Love this site!